-One of the main visions of Aurora is to also operate outside the university, in society…
+One of the main visions of Aurora is to also operate outside the university, in the broader society…

 You’re absolutely right.
-Aurora is based on the goal of open communications with society and articulating global challenges such as sustainability, digitalisation, and health in the context of an ageing populace.
+Aurora is based on the goal of open communications within society and articulating global challenges such as sustainability, digitalisation, and health in the context of an ageing population.
 We want to conduct intensive debate on these themes in the public space and show that how we resolve these challenges will determine our future.
 Universities, no matter how rich and strong intellectually, are not capable of resolving these challenges on their own.
-Society must make itself aware of their severity and become mentally mature enough to arrive at the awareness that we are all responsible, every one of us.
-Universities can point the way in this respect and set the agenda.
+Local communities must be involved in awareness raising about shared responsibility, including each citizen.
+Universities can be role-models, pointing the way in this respect and setting the agenda.

-If I’m not mistaken, the EU has supported 41 consortia in total and is counting on the fact that between twenty to thirty of these (ca 150 European universities) will remain within the aegis of the EU.
+If I’m not mistaken, the EU has so far supported 41 university alliances in total and is counting on the fact that between twenty to thirty of these (ca 150 European universities) will remain at the end of the pilot phase.
 The European Commission will continue to support them in the long-term financially.
-Our goal of course is that Aurora remains one of them.
+Our goal, of course, is that Aurora remains one of them.

-In the Czech Republic, the members of these consortia are Charles University, Masaryk University, and Czech Technical University in Prague.
-Recently, I initiated a joint meeting of the representatives of these universities with management at the Ministry of Education, the National Accreditation Office, and representatives from industry.
-We would like to reach the point where the Czech government would unambiguously declare its systemic support for these consortia, because membership in them has obvious potential to increase the quality of the entire third sector in the Czech Republic.
-Together with the National Accreditation Office we are going to resolve even purely practical problems: such as joint study programmes within the consortia, certifications called “microcredentials”, requalification courses which are key to flexibility in the labour market, etc. What I’m saying is that membership of four Czech universities in these consortia is important for the entire country, because it could initiate a number of fundamental structural changes even outside the academy.
+In the Czech Republic, the members of the existent alliances are Charles University, Masaryk University, and Czech Technical University in Prague.
+Recently, I initiated a joint meeting of the representatives of these universities with management at the Ministry of Education, the National Accreditation Office, and representatives from the industrial sector.
+We would like to reach the point where the Czech government would unambiguously declare its systemic support for these consortia, because membership in them has the obvious potential to increase the quality of the entire higher education sector in the Czech Republic.
+Together with the National Accreditation Office we are going to resolve the practical issues that surround alliance activities, such as joint study programmes within the consortia, certifications called “microcredentials”, requalification courses which are key to flexibility in the labour market, etc. What I’m saying is that membership of four Czech universities in these consortia is important for the entire country, because it could initiate a number of fundamental structural changes even reaching outside of academia.
 This is why we want to communicate with our partners and earn their support.

-In conjunction with the announcement of UP entering the Aurora Alliance, you presented your visions of “global universities” – a kind of cluster of several closely connected European universities.
-What do you think would be beneficial about combining universities into a “superuniversity”?
-And won’t universities lose a part of “themselves” in this vision of fusion with European universities?
+With the announcement of UP entering the Aurora Alliance, you also presented your visions of “global universities” – a kind of cluster of several closely connected European universities.
+What do you think would be beneficial about combining universities into a “super university”?
+And won’t universities lose a part of “themselves” in this vision of fusion with other universities?

 What do you think the future strategy of internationalisation should look like at UP?

-Palacký University should continue to remain a university open to all forms of cooperation with both our traditional and new partners.
-We have truly excelled in this area over the past seven years, and I can truly say that today’s UP is an extraordinarily internationalised university, making use of a dense network of partnerships.
-In this respect UP even has the ambition to play the role of leader in excellence in internationalisation and among institutions providing systematic help to other universities in the region.
+Palacký University should continue to remain a university open to all forms of cooperation with both our existing and new partners.
+We have truly excelled in this area over the past seven years, and I can proudly say that today’s UP is an successfully internationalised university, making use of a dense network of partnerships.
+In this respect UP also has the ambition to play the role of leader in excellence in internationalisation and among institutions providing systematic capacity building support to other universities in the region.

 Our membership in the Aurora Alliance is another logical step in this direction.
-In the future we ought to aim for a qualitatively higher form of versatile connection with universities in the alliance.
-Additionally, UP should develop the tools of virtual mobility, which will certainly remain in some form here even after the pandemic subsides.
-And I also consider as welcome the expansion of another idea – the campus in Erbil (Iraq), if the conditions allow it.
+In the future we ought to aim for a qualitatively higher, and more versatile form of connection with universities in the alliance.
+Additionally, UP should develop its tools for virtual mobility, which will certainly remain in some form here even after the pandemic subsides.
+And I also welcome the expansion of another idea – the campus in Erbil (Iraq), if the conditions allow it.
 We are successfully teaching one accredited study programme there already, and I know of several other departments which are interested in operating in Erbil and are ready to do so.
 UP in this respect is quite exceptional as regards the Czech Republic.